 What’s up, everybody?
 This is Matthew Whitaker, and this is questions owners ask.
-Today’s question is, “How long does it take to evict a tenant in Birmingham, Alabama?”
+Today’s question is, “How long does it take to evict a resident in Birmingham, Alabama?”

 I mean, it can take up to 90 days from start to finish.
 Typically, the court process only takes about 30 to 45 days, depending on when you file the unlawful detainer, after you place the 7-day notice.

-But then the sheriff is very far behind, typically far behind in Birmingham on how long it takes them to get the tenant out.
-So you may have the ability, legally, to get the tenant out, but you may not get the opportunity to get them out until the sheriff comes and sets them out.
+But then the sheriff is very far behind, typically far behind in Birmingham on how long it takes them to get the resident out.
+So you may have the ability, legally, to get the resident out, but you may not get the opportunity to get them out until the sheriff comes and sets them out.

-So, this one is, “How long does it take to evict a tenant?”
+So, this one is, “How long does it take to evict a resident?”
 I’ll do more of these.
 Matthew Whitaker at gkhouses.
 Thank you.

 Matthew is the CEO of Evernest.
 He is a student of the book Good to Great and is passionate about building the best property management company on the planet (and maybe even the universe if Elon Musk will hurry up).
 You can usually find Matthew at the baseball field with his son, at a dance recital with his daughter, or at his favorite restaurant with his wife, when he’s not in the office.
 And if you can’t find him in any of those places, it probably means he’s traveling.